-Though we have only just embarked upon Key Stage 4, as a department we have spent a great deal of time preparing to provide students with an excellent experience at GCSE.
+As a department we have spent a great deal of time preparing to provide students with an excellent experience at GCSE.
 Students will study for two GCSEs in English - Language and Literature.

 In Literature, they will study a play by Shakespeare, a nineteenth-century novel, one modern text and a collection of poetry.
 Students will also study the context of each of these texts in order to gain a better understanding of how each text was created.

 In Language, students will study a collection of fiction and non-fiction from the nineteenth-century to the modern day.
 They will learn how and why writers from different time periods have presented various issues, and explore how writers use language to provoke readers to respond in alternative ways.

 We work closely with the library to provide students with a range of exciting learning opportunities.
 Our Librarian runs a popular Harry Potter OOSHL, as well a number of reading reward trips.
 Students have previously visited The British Library, The British Museum, and the Warner Brothers Harry Potter Studios.
 The department aims to visit the theatre every year, and run a number of trips designed to inspire students and enable them to connect with language and culture.

 Department Staff List